 What is the CRU?

-In terms of the energy market, the CRU aims to ensure that both electricity and gas sources are available and that the prices charged are both fair and reasonable.
-It also aims to make sure that electricity and gas is supplied in a safe fashion and in a way that does not harm the environment.
+In relation to energy, the CRU aims to ensure that both electricity and gas sources are available and that the prices charged are fair and reasonable.
+It also aims to make sure that electricity and gas is supplied in a safe way, and doesn’t harm the environment.

-The CRU looks to promote competition in the energy sector and licence electricity and natural gas companies on a fair and equitable basis.
+In addition, the CRU looks to promote competition and switching in the energy sector and is responsible for licensing electricity and natural gas suppliers.

 Why does the CRU exist?